riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 Variable       | Description
 :------------- | :----------------
-A              | addend field in the relocation entry associated with the symbol B              | base address of a shared object loaded into memory G              | offset of the symbol into the GOT (Global Offset Table) S              | the value of the symbol in the symbol table GP             | Global Pointer register (x3)
+A              | Addend field in the relocation entry associated with the symbol B              | Base address of a shared object loaded into memory G              | Offset of the symbol into the GOT (Global Offset Table) S              | Value of the symbol in the symbol table GP             | Global Pointer register (x3)

 # Program Header Table